U.S. Army Green Berets Accused From Within Of Lowering Standards

 "To say that standards have not been eliminated would be laughable, were it not so tragic," the anonymous letter states.

-Maj.
-Gen. Sonntag, in his own letter, defended the diagnostic approach as opposed to simply washing out a student.
+In his letter, Sonntag defended the diagnostic approach as opposed to simply washing out a student.

 Such an effort gives instructors "more time to prepare the students for these events.
 Students must meet these standards prior to joining the operational force," the general wrote.

-Those who applied and passed the physical tests and assessment to become a Green Beret student, the general wrote, should be able to make it through the more than year-long qualifying course.
+Those who applied and passed the physical tests and assessment to become a Green Beret student, the general wrote, should be able to make it through the more than yearlong qualifying course.
 If such an assessment "is correct, and we believe it is, the [Special Forces Qualifying Course] is not a place where high attrition rates should occur."

 Sonntag declined an interview request from NPR.
-Instead he agreed to address a few questions through his staff.
+Instead, he agreed to address a few questions through his staff.

-The anonymous letter writer says one Green Beret officer during a meeting ordered a 92 percent pass rate, though Sonntag says, "There has been no graduation percentage set by any level of command..."
+The anonymous letter writer says one Green Beret officer during a meeting ordered a 92 percent pass rate, though Sonntag says, "There has been no graduation percentage set by any level of command."
 The school declined to talk about graduation rates, but one current Green Beret said his class a decade ago saw more than 50 percent fail.

 Sonntag did offer one statistic in his letter to the school: "In 2017, more than 2,000 Soldiers attempted the [Special Forces Assessment and Selection], and 541 graduated from the [Special Forces Qualifying Course]."

-But he offered no number on how many passed the assessment and made it into the qualifying course, so there's no sense of the fail rate.
+But he offered no numbers on how many passed the assessment and made it into the qualifying course, so there is no sense of the fail rate.

-The anonymous letter writer claims there's a reason the standards are being adjusted: To bring in female candidates, a view supported by one of the Green Berets contacted by NPR.
+The anonymous letter writer claims there is a reason the standards are being adjusted: To bring in female candidates, a view supported by one of the Green Berets contacted by NPR.
 The Pentagon allowed women to apply for Green Beret training two years ago.
-Only a handful have tried; None has passed.
+Only a handful have tried; none have passed.

 But Sonntag also denies that standards have in any way been altered to bring in more female students, saying in response to an NPR question: "That is not the case.
-Special Operations training is inclusive, and each candidate is held to the same standard..."
+Special operations training is inclusive, and each candidate is held to the same standard."

 The general ends his letter to the troops by saying he wants a "healthy dialogue as a means of improvement."